 - installed motion-sensor light switches that turn power on when individuals enter the room and turn the lights off when they exit.
 FYI Lighting occupancy sensors are a technology that can save up to 30 percent in energy consumption, according to Navy energy statistics.

-Secretary of the Navy Ray Mabus laid out five aggressive energy goals in October 2009 to improve energy security and efficiency, increase energy independence, and help lead the nation toward a clean energy economy.
+Secretary of the Navy Ray Mabus laid out five aggressive energy goals in October 2009 to improve energy security and efficiency.
+Also increase energy independence, and help lead the nation toward a clean energy economy.
 This initiative assists in achieving the energy goal of increasing alternative energy afloat and ashore where by 2020, the Department of the Navy (DON) will produce at least 50 percent of shore-based energy requirements from alternative sources and 50 percent of DON installations will be net-zero.

 Source: US Navy